massiltag/infocovid/README.md

 ### What's here ? ###

 This is our development project.
-Supervised by Maxime Lhoumeau in Paris I Panth�on Sorbonne University.
+Supervised by Maxime Lhoumeau in Paris I Pantheon Sorbonne University.

 ### Technical stack ###